soniaugust17/yolo/README.md

 * Copy the war file in ./data dir
 Every time you make any changes in the code then you need to copy the latest war in .data dir and restart the docker

+* Copy the mysql data dump(*****.sql) (table schema + data) in ./data dir This used to populate the mysql database dreamapp with table schema and data.
+Will be executed only once in complete lifetime.
+* **Only for advance user : to deleate all the tables and recreate the database just remove all the data inside ./mysql_data**

 * run the service with command
 First time this command will take few minutes and internet connectivity is must as it download its images from docker-hub (around 1 GB)
 ```